darraghoriordan/use-miller/apps/marketing/src/docs/page-content/get-started/quick-start.md

 ---
-title: "Basic Features"
+title: "Quick Start"
 date: "2020-01-01"
-section: "Get Started"
-order: 2
+order: 1
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.